AlexeyKopchinskiy/Portfolio-project-5-v2/README.md

 ### Skeleton / Wireframes

 I used CorelDraw to create wireframes.
-Later, during the developement stage the design of the interface somewhat deviated from the original mockups still maintaing its planned overall structure.
+Later, during the development stage the design of the interface somewhat deviated from the original mockups still maintaining its planned overall structure.

 **Website low-fidelity wireframes:**